Pratham-gupta610/LostAndFind/docs/prd.md

 - Non-reporters have unrestricted delete access
 \n**When User Reported a FOUND Item**:
 \n- **UI Elements**:
-  - User who reported found item sees'Conclusion' button near Delete Chat button
+  - User who reported found item sees 'Conclusion' button near Delete Chat button
   - Delete Chat button is DISABLED by default
 \n- **Conclusion Options**:
   1. Owner Found\n  2.
 Owner Not Found
-\n- **If'Owner Found' Selected**:
+\n- **If 'Owner Found' Selected**:
-  - Show confirmation dialog:'Are you sure the owner is found?'
+  - Show confirmation dialog: 'Are you sure the owner is found?'
   - On confirmation:\n    - Delete the found item from FOUND ITEMS list
     - Add the item to Public Return Section at the top (most recent first)
     - Update homepage statistics: decrease Found Items count, increase Return Items count
     - Keep the item in item history with status 'Owner Found'
     - Enable the Delete Chat button
 \n- **If 'Owner Not Found' Selected**:
-  - Show confirmation dialog: 'Are you sure the owner is not found?'
-  - On confirmation:
+  - Show confirmation dialog: 'Are you sure the owner is not found?'\n  - On confirmation:
     - DO NOT delete the found item from found list
     - Keep item active and searchable\n    - Enable the Delete Chat button